2009–2011 Toyota vehicle recalls: Affected vehicles and vehicle lines

 On January 30, 2010, PSA Peugeot Citroën announced it was recalling cars built in a Czech Republic plant, Toyota Peugeot Citroën Automobile Czech, a joint venture with Toyota.
 Although the company did not say when it would begin the recall, nor how many cars were affected, the plant in question, which produces the Peugeot 107, Citroën C1 and the Toyota Aygo, produces 200,000 cars a year.
 On February 2, 2010, Toyota announced that the recalls could extend to Africa, Latin America, and the Middle East, where Toyota said it had sold a total of 180,000 vehicles, although the company did not specify how many might be affected by a recall.
-On February 3, 2010, Toyota Australia announced that its accelerator pedals are made by a different supplier and that there is no need for a recall of Australian made vehicles.
+On February 3, 2010, Toyota Australia announced that its accelerator pedals are made by a different supplier and that there is no need for a recall of Australian-made vehicles.

 History of accelerator pedal design

-Automobile accelerator pedals have historically been mechanical assemblies which link the pedal to the engine throttle by mechanical linkages or a Bowden cable.
+Automobile accelerator pedals have historically been mechanical assemblies that link the pedal to the engine throttle by mechanical linkages or a Bowden cable.
 With the advent of electronic throttle control, accelerator pedals consist of a spring-loaded pedal arm connected to an electronic transducer.
 This transducer, typically a potentiometer or Hall effect sensor, converts the position of the pedal arm to an electronic signal which is sent to an electronic control unit (ECU).

 The older mechanically designed accelerator pedals not only provided a spring return, but the mechanism inherently provided some friction.
 This friction introduced mechanical hysteresis into the pedal force versus pedal position transfer function.
 Put more simply, once the pedal was set at a specific position, the friction would help keep the pedal at this setting.
 This made it easier for the driver to maintain a pedal position.
-For example, if the driver's foot is slightly jostled by a bump in the road, the accelerator pedal would tend to stay at its setting.
+For example, if the driver's foot is slightly jostled by a bump in the road, the accelerator pedal tends to stay at its setting.
 While these old purely mechanical designs did have some friction, the return spring force was always designed to overcome this friction with a considerable safety margin.
-The return spring force ensured that throttle returned to zero if the pedal force applied by the driver was reduced or removed.
+The return spring force ensured that the throttle returned to zero if the pedal force applied by the driver was reduced or removed.

 With electronic accelerator pedals, there was little inherent friction because of the simplicity of the mechanical design.
 The tactile pedal response of only a spring force with no hysteresis can make it more difficult for a driver to maintain an accelerator pedal position.
 Manufacturers of electronic accelerator pedals designed their pedals with additional parts to recreate the tactile response of the older mechanical accelerator pedals.
 To quote from CTS Corporation's 2004 US patent application: